Zero-Shot Learning with Common Sense Knowledge Graphs: The ZSL-KG Framework

-In our experiments, we use ConceptNet \cite{speer2017conceptnet} as our common sense knowledge graph but our approach can be adapted to other knowledge graphs.
-ConceptNet is a large scale knowledge graph with millions of nodes and edges, which poses a challenge to train the graph neural network.
+\paragraph{Neighbourhood Sampling.} In our experiments, we use ConceptNet \citep{speer:aaai17} as our common sense knowledge graph, but ZSL-KG is agnostic to the choice of the knowledge graph.
+ConceptNet has high node degree, which poses a challenge to train the graph neural network.
 To solve this problem, we explored numerous neighbourhood sampling strategies.
-Existing work on sampling neighbourhood includes random sampling \cite{hamilton2017inductive}, importance sampling \cite{chen2018fastgcn}, random walks \cite{ying2018graph}, etc. Similar to PinSage \cite{ying2018graph}, we simulate random walks for the nodes in the graph and assign hit probability to the neighbourhood nodes.
+Existing work on sampling neighbourhood includes random sampling \citep{hamilton:neurips17}, importance sampling \citep{chen:iclr18}, random walks \citep{ying:kdd18}, etc. Similar to PinSage \citep{ying:kdd18}, we simulate random walks for the nodes in the graph and assign hitting probabilities to the neighbourhood nodes.
 During training and testing the graph neural network, we select the top \(N\) nodes from the neighbourhood based on their hitting probability.

+\textbf{Stacked Calibration.} In generalized zero-shot learning setting, we predict both seen and unseen classes.
+However, generalized ZSL models tend to overpredict the seen classes \citep{chao:eccv16}.
+Following prior work \citep{xu:neurips20}, we solve this issue by simply lowering the compatibility scores for the seen classes: